Learn why it’s important to develop a personal mission statement and how to build yours.

 What Is a Personal Mission Statement?

-A mission statement is defined as: a written declaration of an organization’s core purpose and focus that normally remains unchanged over time.
+A mission statement is defined as a written declaration of an organization’s core purpose and focus that normally remains unchanged.

-A personal mission statement, states the core values YOU live by, what you expect of your people, what they can expect of you, and how you will evaluate performance.
+It includes what you expect of people, what they can expect of you, and how you will evaluate performance.

 What Are The Benefits of Developing a Personal Mission Statement?

 A well-defined personal mission statement provides your team with transparency.